On the generalised Saxl graphs of permutation groups: Affine groups

 Recall from Lemma \ref{lem:orbgraphs} that $\Sigma(G)$ is a union of orbital graphs.
 In some cases, we can make inferences about properties of $\Sigma(G)$ from information about the orbital diameter of $G$.
 For instance, recall from Lemma~\ref{orbdiam2} that if $b(G) \ge 3$ and $G$ has orbital diameter two, then $\Sigma(G)$ satisfies Conjecture~\ref{conj:BG}.
 Similarly, if a group has orbital diameter 1, which occurs if and only if $G$ is 2-homogeneous, then $\Sigma(G)$ is complete.
 Of course, the converses of these statements do not hold in general.

 Now, suppose that $G$ is such that $H$ is almost quasisimple.
 Such groups $G$ with orbital diameter two were considered in \cite{kalathesis}.
 As shown in \cite[Lemma 2.4.4]{kalathesis2}, a natural upper bound on the orbital diameter of $G$ is $\mathrm{rank}(G)-1$, where $\mathrm{rank}(G)$ is the permutation rank of $G$, i.e.~the number of orbitals of $G$ (note also that $\mathrm{rank}(G)-1$ is the number of distinct orbital graphs of $G$).
 Hence, each rank three primitive permutation group has orbital diameter two, and so Conjecture~\ref{conj:BG} holds.
 Such groups were classified in \cite{liebeckrank3}.
-Since in this case there are just two orbital graphs, one might expect that the generalised Saxl graph will be complete.
-However, it turns out that this is not always the case.
+Since in this case there are just two orbital graphs, either the generalised Saxl graph is complete, or it is a single orbital graph (and therefore $G$-arc-transitive with diameter two).
+We now provide an example of a group for which the latter occurs.

 \begin{prop} There exists a rank three primitive group $G$ of affine type such that $\Sigma(G)$ is a single orbital graph. \end{prop}

 \begin{proof} Let $G=VH$ be the primitive affine type group such that $H=3.A_6$ and $V=\mathbb{F}_4^3$.
 We can show using {\sc Magma} that $b(G)=3$, and that $\Sigma(G)$ is not complete.
 By \cite{liebeckrank3}, $G$ is a rank three group, and so it has two orbital graphs.
 Thus if $\Sigma(G)$ were a union of both, then it would be complete.
 The result follows. \end{proof}